Show your support for trails as a trail sponsor!

 What is the Wayfinding Plan?

-The Trails Initiative is one of the seven areas of focus that the Anchorage Economic Development Corporation has adopted to make Anchorage the best place to Live.
-Work.
-Play. by 2025.
 Our trails are an important part of Anchorage’s identity.
 They provide recreation opportunities, serve as transit systems, and attract a talented workforce to Anchorage.

 A survey found out that 95% of Anchorage residents agree that our trail system contributes towards making Anchorage a great place to live, while 66% of Anchorage adults would like to use the trails more often.
 In an effort to improve our trails for all users, a Signage & Wayfinding Plan is in development to create a safer, more easily navigable trail system for our city.